Amehran/Amehran/pages/mobile-ai.md

 I bridge the gap between **Enterprise Mobile Architecture** and **Modern On-Device AI**.
 With over 10 years of experience, I build systems that are not only intelligent but also secure, scalable, and offline-capable.

+> **💡 SDK Development**: For a deep dive into my production-ready SDK work, see my [Android SDKs & Libraries](/android-sdks/) page, featuring the **BarcodeScannerSDK** with 90%+ test coverage, Clean Architecture, and comprehensive CI/CD.

 ## 📱 Mobile Architecture & Intelligence

 I specialize in building robust mobile applications that integrate seamlessly with modern AI backends.